danieladmon/cars/README.md

 - getlist.sh: find and download the link to the full car data list for the DMV CSV file

-- getdegem.sh: ind and download the link to the car models list for the DMV CSV file
+- getdegem.sh: find and download the link to the car models list for the DMV CSV file

+# Example:
 ```
 daniel@DESKTOP-PPNVIGV:~/cars$ car BRZ | tail
 17403902 2020 2.0I 2020-06-21